By Lauren Price, M.Ed

 I hope your kids or students don't face the kinds of challenges that mine have at such a young age, but you never know what life will throw at them; help them prepare for it by not doing it for them.

-Feel free to use the handout to help guide your students to become resilient and independent young humans.
+Feel free to use the handout (attached below) to help guide your students to become resilient and independent young humans.